Sumati4/JavaScript-Brush-Up/Strings.md

 The template literal automatically handles the new line without needing .

 ### Summary
-Template Literals: Make string writing simpler and support multi-line strings.
+- **Template Literals:** Make string writing simpler and support multi-line strings.
-String Interpolation: Makes it easy to insert variables and expressions inside strings using ${} inside template literals.
+-**String Interpolation:** Makes it easy to insert variables and expressions inside strings using ${} inside template literals.